Business ideas: Insurtech

-With billions of VC funding being funnelled into insurance technology, could 2017 be the year you start a business in this rapidly growing sector?
+With billions of VC funding being funnelled into insurance technology, could this be the year you start a business in this rapidly growing sector?

 Fintech, proptech, adtech: In recent years we’ve seen many established sectors disrupted by ambitious little start-ups with big ideas and new ways of doing things.

 It was only a matter of time before the world of insurance welcomed its own wave of technological disruption and it’s arrived with its own contraction; Insurtech (insurance technology).

 In a similar way to fintech and proptech firms, many of the new start-ups in the insurtech space aim to introduce some transparency into the market and reconnect with disenchanted customers.

 For instance, Startupbootcamp now runs what it claims to be the “first truly global” start-up accelerator for insurtech – a three month programme focused on businesses operating across areas such as retail insurance, corporate risk management and new risk models.

 If you’ve got expertise in the insurance field and a novel solution to a problem in the sector, 2017 could be the year you start a business in this estimated $4 trillion industry…

 Starting an insurtech business: Why it’s a good business idea

 A recent report from Tallt Ventures on the digital disruption of the insurance industry found that over $2.65bn in venture capital (VC) money was invested into insurtech in 2015.

 Meanwhile, consumers have come to expect a more transparent and equal relationship with their insurer.
 As consumers turn away from large, established insurance companies that represent the old guard, a new start-up responding to their needs has the potential to secure custom and scale quickly.